tinuva/SDRPlusPlusBrown/docs/tx.md

 ![](tx_modmanager.jpg)

 Select the Hermes Lite 2 in the Source drop down.
 Press "Refresh" button if fields are empty.
-The network `broadcast is sent and device is discovered.
+The network broadcast is sent and device is discovered.
+If your device is discoverable by other software, it will be discovered by sdr++.
+If you have your TRX active in other software, stop it there first.

 ![](tx_source.jpg)

-If your device is discovered by other software, it will be discovered by sdr++.
-If you have device connecting receiving in other software, stop it there first.

 Select bandwidth (start with 48khz).
 Press play button on the top.
-You must see waterfall and hear noise.
+You must see the waterfall and hear the noise.
+The ADC gain includes both amplification and attenuation in one control.
+If there's ADC overflow, it will be drawn in red.
+There's no automatic maximum gain now.

+The filters selection below works.
+On stock HL2, it controls low-pass transmit filters.
+On my other model pass-band receive filters.
+The checkboxes here are not synchronized with the current frequency yet.

 ### Switching to TRX view